nonblocking/mashroom/packages/plugin-packages/mashroom-memory-cache/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This plugin adds a general purpose memory cache service.
-Some other plugins will automatically use it if present, for example *mashroom-storage*.
+This plugin adds a general-purpose memory cache service.
+Some other plugins will automatically use it if present, for example, [mashroom-storage](../mashroom-storage).

 The cache service provides multiple _regions_ with the possibility to clear single regions.
 It comes with a built-in provider that uses the local Node.js memory, which is not ideal for clusters.
-But it can also be configured to use another provider, e.g. an implementation based on *Redis*.
+But it can also be configured to use another provider, e.g., an implementation based on *Redis*.

 ## Usage

-If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-memory-cache** as *dependency*.
+If *node_modules/@mashroom* is configured as a plugin path, add **@mashroom/mashroom-memory-cache** as *dependency*.

-You can override the default config in your Mashroom config file like this:
+You can override the default config in your server config file like this:

 ```json
 {